 The goal of the Feedlot Short Course is to optimize participant learning by exposing them to new technology, research, and best management practices that they can take home and implement on their feedlots to improve how they do business.

 The best way to achieve this is a small group setting, with a mix of hands-on and classroom instruction.
 Experts in the feedlot industry will provide in-depth information on nutrition basics, data management, feed bunk management and health issues.
-The program includes sessions at the ISU Beef Nutrition Research Farm near Ames and Couser Cattle Company, a commercial feedyard near Nevada.
+The program includes sessions at the ISU Beef Nutrition Research Farm near Ames, Couser Cattle Company, a commercial feedyard near Nevada, and the ISU Meat Laboratory on campus.

 - Better identify, understand and manage animal health issues in the feedlot